piotrostr/gopay/README.md

 is exisiting and not confirmed await its confirmation.
 Something similar to what was done in SMPLverse, but more flexible.
 All of this sugarcoated nicely for the user and with a neat sdk for devs.

+## Setup

+In order to run tests, the env variable of `PRIVATE_KEY` has to be set, as well as the address corresponding to the private key in the `genesis.json` file with non-zero balance

 ## Core Functionality